 The conversion factor of 2.54 centimeters per inch is not arbitrary; it is a precisely defined relationship based on international agreements and scientific measurements.
 This exact definition ensures that conversions between inches and centimeters are accurate and consistent, regardless of the context or application.

 The establishment of this precise conversion factor was crucial for international trade, engineering, and scientific research.
-By having a standardized conversion, different countries and industries could communicate measurements effectively, avoiding errors and misunderstandings.
+But by having a standardized conversion, different countries and industries could communicate measurements effectively, avoiding errors and misunderstandings.
 This standardization is particularly important in fields such as manufacturing, construction, and electronics, where precise measurements are critical for ensuring quality and compatibility.

 Practical Applications of Inches and Centimeters